 But when all things are considered, is ‘The Evil of the Daleks’ actually an enjoyable Doctor Who story?
 In my opinion – yes, absolutely!
 Admittedly, it has a bit of a slow start, linking nicely – if irksomely – to its predecessor ‘The Faceless Ones.’
 And like many of the longer Doctor Who adventures, the seven episode length of ‘Evil’ does cause it to tread water occasionally.

 But at the same time, ‘The Evil of the Daleks’ succeeds because it dares to be different, with the writer David Whitaker taking a fresh perspective on a returning baddie that had already featured in some seven TV stories (and a movie) by this point in the show’s history.
 Indeed, there’s a particularly fun (if somewhat disturbing) scene in which two child-like Daleks – infused with the human factor – force the Doctor into playing trains with them.
 How much easier would it have been for Whitaker to simply have the Daleks invade modern-day Earth with a couple of explosions and some casual proclamations of extermination?
 He’d still have have gotten ratings.

 As such, it really is a shame that we can no longer enjoy ‘The Evil of the Daleks’ in all its glory, unless the missing episodes are still out there somewhere just waiting to be discovered (Philip Morris, call us.)
-That said, there is a very real possibility that the BBC will animate this story for DVD one day, so don’t hang up your sink plungers just yet.
+But with the animated version arriving in September 2021, there’s no need to hang up your sink plungers just yet.

 What do you think of ‘The Evil of the Daleks’?
 Is it over-rated, or is it truly a first class example of vintage Doctor Who?
 And do you think we will ever get to see this story for real?
 Let me know in the comments below.